Mandur/PodIdentityHealthCheck/readme.md

       failureThreshold: 5
 ```

 You can find a full asp.net core example under [this folder](/NMIHealthChecks).
-The can be done in other languages using the health checks primitives.
+They can be done in other languages using the health checks primitives.
 NB.
 Separating the liveness and readiness check in code would be better in case of a real deployment.

 This solution is tested in our automated tests, please find the associated [yaml](cmd/fixtures/nmiHealthCheckInProbes.yaml) and the [test code](cmd/nmi_health_integration_test.go)